Motorway Driving: How Do I Join The Motorway?

-It’s great that learner drivers are now allowed on the motorway.
-More practice = better driving, after all!
 Are you feeling nervous for your first time on the motorway?
 Merging onto the motorway is a common fear amongst new drivers.
-With so much incorrect advice flying around, we’re here to make sure you’re clued up on the facts.
-We’ve put together some dos and don’ts about joining the motorway to make your ‘first time’ a bit easier. 😁
+We’re here to make sure you’re clued up on the facts.
+We’ve put together some dos and don’ts about joining the motorway to make your ‘first time’ a bit easier.

 What do I if there are no gaps and I can’t join the motorway?

 So you’re up to speed and ready to merge but no one is letting you out!
 What do you do?